Should we test the model assumptions before running a model-based test?: A positive result for combined procedures

-\begin{example} For given $\lambda$, error probabilities of all procedures are just convex combinations of the error probabilities for $\lambda=0$ and $\lambda=1$.
+$\frac{\Delta_\theta\Delta_Q}{\Delta_\theta+\Delta_Q}\left[\alpha^*_{MS} - \alpha_{MS}\right]$ is larger than zero by (I)-(III), so $P_{\lambda^*}(R_C)$ is larger than both $P_{\lambda^*}(R_{MC})$ and $P_{\lambda^*}(R_{AU})$. \end{proof} \begin{corollary} Assuming (I)-(III), Lemma \ref{lemma1} still holds if there is a small enough $\delta>0$ (dependent on the involved probabilities) so that $|P_\theta(R_{MC}|R_{MS})-P_\theta(R_{MC}|R_{MS}^c)|$, $|P_\theta(R_{AU}|R_{MS})-P_\theta(R_{AU}|R_{MS}^c)|$, $|Q(R_{MC}|R_{MS})-Q(R_{MC}|R_{MS}^c)|$, and $|Q(R_{AU}|R_{MS})-Q(R_{AU}|R_{MS}^c)|$ are all smaller than $\delta$. \end{corollary} \begin{proof} This follows from the continuity of the sums and products in the proof of Lemma \ref{lemma1}. \end{proof} \begin{example} For given $\lambda$, error probabilities of all procedures are just convex combinations of the error probabilities for $\lambda=0$ and $\lambda=1$.
 In a given situation with sample sizes known in advance, simulations as in Example \ref{etwosam} can be used, together with an assumed value of $\lambda$, in order to compare the procedures and to preselect an ``optimal'' one.
 This easily extends to more than two possible distributions.
 Assume in the situation of Example \ref{etwosam} that a researcher commits themselves to expect an approximate normal distribution with probability $\frac{1}{2}$, an approximate $t_3$-distribution with probability $\frac{1}{4}$ and an approximate skew normal distribution with probability $\frac{1}{4}$ (if measurements can take negative values, the exponential does not seem to be a valid option; on the other hand, in situations in which only positive values can be taken, one could simulate, e.g., zero-truncated normal distributions, and even discreteness of data, e.g., knowledge that they all come with at most one digit after the decimal point, can be simulated).
 Obviously this does not mean that it is required that no other situation can occur, it just examines a ``point of orientation'', and is surely more informative than a standard consideration of the nominal model assumption only.
-This yields the type 2 error probabilities .1641 for Welch's {\textit t}-test, 0.1303 for WMW, 0.1250 for the combined procedure, and .1619 for the permutation test, using the values in Table \ref{ttwosam1}.
-The combined procedure does best here, and for a good range of choices of ``prior probabilities'', although anti-conservativity is a concern (one might even demand that the nominal level is respected for all involved distributions rather than only for their convex combination; on the other hand actual type 1 error probabilities smaller than 0.055 could be seen as tolerable). \end{example}
+This yields the type 2 (type 1 in brackets) error probabilities .1641 (.049) for Welch's {\textit t}-test, 0.1303 (.048) for WMW, 0.1250 (0.052) for the combined procedure, and .1619 (0.048) for the permutation test, using the values in Table \ref{ttwosam1}.
+The combined procedure does best according to power here, and for a good range of choices of ``prior probabilities'', although anti-conservativity is a concern. \end{example}